-- Practice safe crossing procedures: Use crosswalks; wait for corners; and look left, right and left again before crossing.
+- Practice safe crossing procedures: Use crosswalks and at corners look both ways before crossing.

 - Stick reflective tape onto costumes to make your child more visible.
-Also have him or her carry a flashlight.
+Also have your child carry a flashlight with fresh batteries.

 - Make sure costumes and shoes are the correct size to prevent tripping.
-Use face paint if possible and leave the masks at home: They can obstruct vision.
+If possible, use face paint and leave the mask at home since masks can obstruct vision.

 - If an older child is venturing out without supervision, ask that he or she go with a group, discuss the route and agree on a curfew.
-Give older kids cell phones so they can stay in touch.
+Give older kids cell phones making sure it is completely charged so they can stay in touch.

 Halloween driving safety tips

 - Be alert for children and eliminate in-car distractions, including your cell phone.

 - Drive slowly.